tc39/proposal-eventual-send/README.md

 new HandledPromise((resolve, reject) => ...)
 ```

+*{{I'm concerned that this example is confusing in that it is not a single
+ coherent block of code but rather a bunch of individual lines that look as if
+ they go together but don't.
+This is particularly confusing following the
+ prior code block example which _was_ a single coherent body -- Chip}}*

-This handler is not exposed to the user of the handled promise, so it provides a secure separation between the unprivileged client (which uses the `E`, `E.sendOnly` or static `HandledPromise` methods) and the privileged  system which implements the communication mechanism.
+This handler is not exposed to the user of the handled promise, so it provides
+a secure separation between the unprivileged client (which uses the `E`,
+`E.sendOnly` or static `HandledPromise` methods) and the privileged system
+which implements the communication mechanism.

 ### `HandledPromise.prototype`

-Although `HandledPromise` is class-like, it is not intended to act like a class distinct from `Promise`.
-The initial value of `HandledPromise.prototype` is the same as the initial value of `Promise.prototype`.
-Code that holds a promise cannot sense whether it holds a handled or an unhandled promise.
+Although `HandledPromise` is class-like, it is not intended to act like a class
+distinct from `Promise`.
+The initial value of `HandledPromise.prototype` is
+the same as the initial value of `Promise.prototype`.
+Code that holds a
+promise cannot sense whether it holds a handled or an unhandled promise.

 ### Handler traps